Money in Kazakhstan: A Tourist Guide to ATMs, Cards and Exchange

 Some exchange bureaus may offer better rates for higher denomination banknotes.
 In general, 50 and 100 USD notes are seen as “better” and may yield a slightly higher rate.

 Make sure your banknotes are crisp and new.
-Exchange bureaus abroad are notoriously picky when it comes to foreign currency banknotes.
+Exchange bureaus abroad are notoriously picky about foreign currency banknotes.

 Currency Exchange in Kazakhstan